G-Core/product-documentation/documentation/account-settings/password/what-to-do-if-you-do-not-receive-the-reset-email.md

 order: 30
 toc:
 ---

+# What to do if you do not receive the reset email?

 If you initiated a password reset but have not received an email within 15 minutes, check your spam folder.
 The message is titled as “Password Recovery” and sent from [support@gcore.com](mailto:support@gcore.com).

-If you cannot find the email, [start the reset process again](https://auth.gcorelabs.com/login/forgot-password).
+If you cannot find the email, <a href="https://auth.gcore.com/login/forgot-password" target="_blank">start the reset process again</a>.

 If there is still no email, contact us.